ycexiao/scikit-package/news/custom-value-set.rst

 **Added:**

-* No news added: Briefly mention in the doc that you can set global custom values for prompts and also reuse the entered metadata when you need to udpate the package
+* No news added: Briefly mention in the doc that you can set global custom values for prompts and also reuse the entered metadata when you need to update the package

 **Changed:**